m-ke/3dio-website/src/docs/api/1/utils.md

 ## Call Archilogic Server Side Endpoints (services)

-In case you need to access a specific Archilogic server side endpoint directly, you may use `io3d.services.call` to do so.
+If you need to access a specific Archilogic server side endpoint directly you can use `io3d.services.call`.

 **Note**: Please note that the APIs are currently under review and the io3d wrapper methods should be used instead of calling server side endpoint methods as they are subject to change soon and will be wrapped accordingly via the [3dio.js library](https://github.com/archilogic-com/3dio-js).